littlepadawan/TASS/docs/05_program_overview.md

 # Program Overview

 This file contains a highlevel description of how the program works.
+For more information about how the program was developed, refer to the thesis report [TBI once it have been published]

 ## Program Flow